charlesetc/shade/readme.md

 make install
 ```

+Now you can #require "shade";; in a toplevel or use findlib to build it into your packages!

 ## Warnings

 Don't use global variables.
 The http daemon uses some kind of threading thing that screws them up.
 If you need a simple count you could do cookies (not yet implemented).
 Alternatively, there's an example using redis in ./example.ml.